 If your situation is like Andy and you want to know more, ask us questions on our Student Update Facebook page.

 Even though she doesn’t live with her parents, we consider Amy to be dependent.
-We’ll take into account Amy’s parents’ income when assessing her eligibility for Youth Allowance.
+This means we’ll use Amy’s parents’ income when working out her eligibility.
 As a dependant, Amy is eligible for the away from home rate.
 She’ll also get the Relocation Scholarship because she needs to move from a rural area to the city for study.

 If your situation is like Amy's and you want to know more, ask us on our Student Update Facebook page.

 Sally is 19 and excited about her first year at uni studying International Business.
 When Sally finished Year 12, she took time off for a working holiday.
 Up until then she was living on her parents’ farm in remote Queensland.
 She enjoyed seeing so many places around the world!
 She also worked hard and earned good money.
-Because of her employment, we assessed her as independent for Youth Allowance.
+We assessed Sally as independent for Youth Allowance because she had a job.
 When she started her study, Sally moved onto campus at uni in Brisbane.

-Although she’s now moving back in with her family to study by distance, she’ll still maintain her independent status.
-Sally will get the at home rate of Youth Allowance when she is living with her parents.
+Sally’s moving back in with her family to study by distance.
+When this happens, she’ll keep her independent status.
+This means Sally will get the at home rate of Youth Allowance when she's living with her parents.